 Renée Shade combines the technological understanding of an engineer with an entrepreneur’s drive to form, analyze, and execute new business models.
 She has wide-ranging professional experience; from a small, sustainability-focused non-profit, to one of the biggest banks in the country, to starting her own company.
 Renée examines problems and solutions from a systemic view and is skilled at balancing short-term tasks with long-term goals.
 She is passionate about using her skills and experience to support social impact enterprises and the women building them.

 After business school, Renée built a cleantech fund, Bright Circle Ventures, with her classmate Megan Crocker.
 She and her business partner often found themselves as the only women in the room when meeting with investors, entrepreneurs, and partners.
 When vetting new companies, she actively looked for startups with a diverse team and those who understood how diversity creates a more successful company.

 Renée is incredibly grateful for the support of many female mentors throughout her career.
 She is excited to continue to pay that mentorship forward through the XXcelerate Fund and get more women the funding and support they need to be successful.

 Renée holds an MBA from Presidio Graduate School.
 She was a member of the Society of Women Engineers while obtaining her a BS from Columbia University’s School of Engineering and Applied Science.
 She lives in the Portland area with her husband, son, and their scrappy terrier.
 Renée’s favorite ways to unwind are taking walks while listening to a good podcast or enjoying a treat at the best gluten-free and female-founded bakery, Kyra’s Bake Shop.

-director of lending
+director of investor relations

 Natalie Sundeleaf Sept